mcgowanb/android-timetables/app/src/main/assets/about.md

 -  Sharing code.
 I believe in the open source movement, and all of the code is available for this app on github (details below) I would encourage anyone who wants to, to create pull requests to improve the project and submit changes.
 Alternatively if anyone has an interest in porting this over to IOS, please use this code to do so.

+- Oh, and  I also wanted to challenge myself to see if I could do something like this on my own back.

 #App Details
 The app is split into two separate components.